-Students enrolled in upper division Nursing courses must receive a grade of C or above in order to progress in the Nursing program.
+All students enrolled in upper division Nursing courses must receive a grade of C or above in order to progress in the Nursing program.
 Students who receive a grade of D or F may repeat the course one time.
-If the second attempt is unsuccessful, the student may not continue in the School of Nursing.
+A second failure in a nursing course will result in disenrollment from the School of Nursing.